kdr/ai4games/sail/README.md

 - Light fog effects that add depth to the scene
 - Basic HUD with speed and compass
 - Multiple camera views to enjoy different perspectives
+- Relaxing background music to enhance the sailing experience

 ## How to Play